erikandersen-pariveda/antennae/trunk/Antennae/README.txt

 target overrides
 	Antennae defines a set of top level build targets that represent the standard steps of building software.
-These are: init, build, test, stage, dist, deploy, and clean.
+These are: init, build, test, stage, dist, deploy, clean, and undeploy.
 They are described below:

 	init: Used to setup the directories needed for all the other targets
 	build: Used to build the software, this mostly consists of just compiling information